schilkp/dynamatic/docs/DeveloperGuide/Development/ProjectOverview.md

-# Getting Started with Dynamatic

-## Overview

-Welcome to the Dynamatic project!

-This project is the natural successor of [Dynamatic](https://github.com/lana555/dynamatic) (often referred to as *legacy Dynamatic* throughout this repository), an academic, open-source high-level synthesis compiler based on LLVM IR that produces synthesizable synchronous dynamically-scheduled circuits (*elastic circuits*) from C/C++ code.
-Dynamatic enabled [numerous scientific publications](https://dynamatic.epfl.ch/) in top conferences over the years and is actively being used by many researchers in various research groups.
-Dynamatic aims to achieve the same goals (and more!) but uses the more recent and powerful MLIR ecosystem instead of LLVM IR.
-Furthermore, this project puts a lot more emphasis on code quality, reliability, and interoperability, while remaining as user-friendly as possible.

-The project [welcomes contributions](#contributing) from the open-source community.
-In addition, given its academic nature, Dynamatic also aims to include technical contributions from students as part of academic projects.
-As students may be at various levels of study and have varying degrees of expertise with compiler technology, Dynamatic provides support to them in the form of high-level design documentation (this document and others in `docs`), [tutorials](Tutorials/Tutorials.md), and the possibility of [commiting *experimental* work](#experimental-work) to the repository.

-## Building the project

-We use the [CMake](https://cmake.org/) build system to build and test Dynamatic.
-You can find instructions on how to build the project, including its software dependencies, in the [`README.md`](../README.md) file at the top level of the repository.
-You can also check out our [advanced build instructions](AdvancedBuild.md) to personalize the build to your needs.

 # Software architecture

 This section provides an overview of the software architecture of the project and is meant as an entry-point for users who would like to start digging into the codebase.
 It describes the project's directory structure, our software dependencies (i.e., git submodules), and our testing infrastructure.